1. Home

 3. Advice

-4. Should I Buy a House with Friends?
+4. Should I Buy a House With Friends?

 Table of contents

-Should I Buy a House with Friends?
+Should I Buy a House With Friends?

 If people buy properties with their partners, why not buy your first home with your friends instead?
 Here are some of the upsides, downsides and legal sides to consider.

-Should I Buy a House with Friends?
+Should I Buy a House With Friends?

-With more and more people deciding to buy property with friends, siblings or other family members, home ownership is becoming more accessible.
 Instead of being limited by being single, or rushing into buying with a partner you’re not sure about yet, you can club together with people you know well to buy a home.

 A survey by Furniture Choice revealed that 38% of people would consider buying a home with friends.